torvalds/linux/Documentation/networking/ip-sysctl.rst

 	features.

 	=========   =============================================================
-	RACK: 0x1   enables the RACK loss detection for fast detection of lost retransmissions and tail drops.
-It also subsumes and disables RFC6675 recovery for SACK connections.
+	RACK: 0x1   enables RACK loss detection, for fast detection of lost retransmissions and tail drops, and resilience to reordering. currently, setting this bit to 0 has no effect, since RACK is the only supported loss detection algorithm.

 	RACK: 0x2   makes RACK's reordering window static (min_rtt/4).